Fargo Snowfall Totals & Accumulation Averages

 When Fargo Has Its First & Last Snowfalls

-The first snowfall of winter for Fargo usually arrives in November.
-For one in four years, the first snowfall lands in October.
+The first snowfall of winter for Fargo arrives in October or November.

 How Many Snowstorms Fargo Gets